inasafe/inasafe-doc/docs/source/training/beginner/osm/104-using-gps.rst

 a) GPS: regulate how the GPS sensor work.
 Choose the :menuselection:`Normal` option.
 The device captures only the signals from the GPS satellites.
 But your position accuracy sometimes less accurate (about 10-30 meters).

-c) WAAS/EGNOS: WAAS stands for Wide Area Augmentation System, while EGNOS stands for Euro Geostationary Navigation Overlay Service.
+b) WAAS/EGNOS: WAAS stands for Wide Area Augmentation System, while EGNOS stands for Euro Geostationary Navigation Overlay Service.
    There are generally provided by the GPS accuracy is 15 meters.
 WAAS / EGNOS is a system satellites and ground stations that provide GPS signal